PetrVey/pyTENAX/docs/source/getting_started/background.rst

 they cannot reliably estimate very high return levels (e.g., 𝒯-year extremes), often assume constant storm frequency, and struggle with observed non-linearities—such as the “hook” structure, where the scaling breaks down at high temperatures due to humidity constraints or data scarcity.
+An another drawback of this traditional p-t scaling is that the percentile are computed based on all wet-day intervals, and thus, they are sensitive to changes in rainfall occurrence and intensity and can't be directly translated into extreme return levels.
 These drawbacks highlight the need for more robust and physically-consistent models, like TENAX, that account for the full distribution and changing event frequencies.